 In lieu of flowers, memorial donations may be made in John’s name to either The American Association of Anatomists, 6120 Executive Blvd., Ste 725, Rockville, MD 20852, in recognition of John’s contributions, an award will be established in his name; or to the family to be used to endow a graduate student training slot in Developmental Biology at the UW-Madison.

 There will be a private family gathering later in the week.
-A celebration of life will be held on Sunday, August 9th, 2020 at 1:00 pm in Tripp Commons at the UW Memorial Union, 800 Langdon St, Madison, WI 53706.
+A celebration of life will be held at a later date.